usfomicshub/usfomicshub.github.io/Workshops/RNAseq_Lab_Workshop_Materials/index.md

 <h2 style="color:#005440"> Pre-course Materials</h2>
 * * *

-You should have received an email regarding the agenda and pre-course materials for this workshop as well as been added to the Canvas Course.
+You should have received an email including the agenda and pre-course materials for this workshop.
-These additional resources may also be helpful..

 ⬣ [Illumina Sequencing Overview](https://github.com/usfomicshub/RNASeq_workshop/raw/master/lab/pre_course_materials/Illumina_Sequencing_Overview.pdf)